angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 ```

 Anyone who has used Angular for a while knows that the `@Injectable` decorator almost always indicates a service.
-Still, the purpose of this decorator could certainly be communicated more clearly.
+Nevertheless, in my opinion, the intended use of this decorator could be communicated even more clearly.

-In Spring, for example, `@Service` is a common annotation that makes it clear that a class contains service logic.
+In the well-known Java framework Spring Boot, `@Service` is a common annotation that indicates that a class contains service logic:

 ```java
 import org.springframework.stereotype.Service;